Cheruvannur Gram Panchayat: Government, health and education

-Grama panchayat Profile

 Grama panchayat is divided into 15 ward constituencies for developmental and administrative purposes.
 The representative members are elected from each ward for a quinquennium to the grama panchayat administrative committee.
 In the period of 1990-1995 the number of wards were 9, in 1995-2000 it was 10, in 2000-2005 period it increased as 12, for the period of 2005-2010 the number of ward constituencies was 14, and now for the period of 2010-2014 the number of ward constituencies are 15.
 The increase in number of wards is based on the criteria set up by the State Election Commission, which finds the basics of increase in population, increase in the number of households etc.

-The total population of Cheruvannur grama panchayat is 22150 and number of households are 4663 (Census 2001).
-It has a good connectivity of 27.477 kilometers of paved and 59.670 kilometers of unpaved roads.
-A total number of 65 ponds 12.629 kilometers of irrigation canal is present now.

-In health sector, people of Cheruvannur Grama Panchayat have accessibility to the three systems of medicine by the presence of 1 Govt.
+The people of Cheruvannur Grama Panchayat have accessibility to the three systems of medicine by the presence of 1 Govt.
 Primary health centre, three Family Welfare centres, 1 Govt.
 Ayurveda Hospital and a Govt.
 Homeopathy dispensary.
 A total number of 20 Anganwadi centres serve the child welfare part very well.

-In education sector, 10 lower primary schools, three upper primary schools, 2 high schools, 1 higher secondary school, 1 un-aided school are present, and among them 1 U. P. School, 1 L. P. School, high school and higher secondary school are in Govt sector.
+Cheruvannur has 10 lower primary schools, three upper primary schools, 2 high schools, 1 higher secondary school, 1 un-aided school are present, and among them 1 U. P. School, 1 L. P. School, high school and higher secondary school are in Govt sector.

 Life

 Avala pandi paddy field hosts numerous migratory birds each year.
 Sacred groves are places of worship and at the same time, traditional method of ecological conservation.
-Place has an immense activity in agriculture particularly in rice cultivation.
+Cheruvannur has an immense activity in agriculture particularly in rice cultivation.
 The area has a good potential for eco-tourism, with its scenic beauty not known much outside, connectivity of roads, sensible people, essential communication and medical facilities.

 The major source of income for the people living nearby river, is sand mining from the Kuttiyadi river.
 Sand mining activity is controlled by grama panchayat, district collector, and district level kadavu committee jointly.
 This is the major income source to own fund for grama panchayat also.